rahulgopinath/rahulgopinath.github.io/_posts/2020-07-26-semantic-testcase-reducer.markdown

  15
 [5, 7, 7, -1, 0, 6, -1, -1, -1, 2, 9, 0, 7, 7, -1]
 ```
 As you can see, there does not seem to be a lot of advantage in using an `NOP`.
+How does this compare against the custom passes of Hypothesis?
+This is
+something that needs to be found.